-The Gastronomy of Spain – Appetising Healthy and Delicious
+The Gastronomy in Spain is Appetizing Healthy and Delicious

-The gastronomy in Spain is as rich and varied as the country itself.
-First class ingredients, excellence in cooking, wise old tradition and promoting new culinary concepts, have led Spain to be on top of the culinary list in Europe.
+The gastronomy of Spain is as rich and varied as the country itself, with lots of first class ingredients to choose from, an excellence in cooking, wise old traditions and promoting new culinary concepts have led Spain to be at the top of culinary excellence in Europe.

-To define Spain in terms of gastronomy, is easy: olives, extra virgin olive oil, cured Serrano ham, fresh vegetables, sherry and garlic.
-Add all of this to the chicken, fresh fish, seafood, or any kind of meat, and you are summing up the superb Gastronomy of Spain.
+To define Spain in terms of food items is pretty easy, take some olives, extra virgin olive oil, fresh vegetables, sherry, wine, garlic, chicken, fresh fish, seafood and Iberian cured meats, and you are summing up the essence of the main gastronomic ingredients of Spain.

 A great way to explore the real Spain when eating out is seek out the sometimes smaller bars and hidden restaurants where the locals frequent.
 You are more likely to encounter authentic local dishes and lower prices whilst soaking up the unique atmosphere.

 Eating out in Spain is a real treat and generally very good value for money.
 A good option to discover the gastronomy of Spain and eating out during the day is the so called ‘’menu del dia’’ – menu of the day, which is usually displayed outside the restaurant or Bar, sometimes on a blackboard and will show the 2 or 3 courses, and drink, included in the menu.
 Prices range from 7 to 12 euro/person – the prices will vary depending on the category of the restaurant.